pdf4me/pdf4me-clientapi-java/README.md

 ## Getting Started

-To get started get an Api-Key and Password from our developers page [dev@pdf4me](https://dev-dev.pdf4me.com).
+To get started get a Token by dropping us an [email](mailto:support-dev@pdf4me.com) or registering in our [portal](https://portal.pdf4me.com/).

-The Api-Key/Password is required to Authenticate with OAuth2.
+The Token is required for Basic Authentication.
 The Pdf4me Client Api provides you already with the necessary implementation.
 You need only to get an instance for the Pdf4meClient as shown in the sample below.

 ```java
 // Either you store them in the config.properties file with keys clientId and secret